ninckblokje/payara-hackaton-school-management-system-micro/README.md

 # payara-hackaton-school-management-system

 This is my solution for the Payara hackaton.
+I learned a lot about Payara Micro and I enjoyed building this application.
 Unfortunately I am far from finished :disappointed: :disappointed: :disappointed:

 I decided to build a school management system.
 Payara set the following functional requirements:
 - Student Information